I operate from two locations, allowing me to serve clients and communities in both areas. Let me introduce them to you.

-Welcome to the Therapy Room at 45 Frederick Street
+Welcome to the Therapy Room at 45 Frederick Street, Edinburgh

 Tucked away in Edinburgh’s beautiful New Town, my therapy room at 45 Frederick Street is a peaceful, private space designed to support reflection, creativity, and connection.
 Whether you're coming to talk, play, or explore through art, this space offers a warm and welcoming environment tailored to your needs.